institutional/grin-transfer/README.md

 #### Sync books by barcode

 Alternatively, regardless of GRIN status, you can request specific barcodes be synced.
 For small numbers of barcodes, you can pass them on the command line as `--barcodes`.
-For larger sets, pass `--barcodes-files` with a path to a file containing one barcode per line.
+For larger sets, pass `--barcodes-file` with a path to a file containing one barcode per line.

 If a barcode is specified but not immediately available from GRIN, the software will issue a request to convert it.